The Paladin Jordan Detective Agency, Inc is a general investigations and training firm which assists clients with compelling situations.

+3.)
 Why does my work stand out from others who do what I do?

-Ever since I was 5 years old my dream was to be an astronaut, a baseball player, and/or a police officer who would help others.
-My work stands out because it's not work.
-It's my passion.
+Ever since I was 5 years old my dream was to be an astronaut, play for the Chicago Cubs, or become a police officer who would inspire, support, and advocate for others---against bullies.
+In other words, my work stands out because it's not work.
+It's my passion!

+4.)
 What do you like most about your job?

 For example, I love teaching and I love investigations.
 So, I have created and offer investigations-related prep classes, murder mystery events and junior detective workshops to teach others what it's like to be a real detective.
 My goal is to use these opportunities to teach others in a fun and entertaining way what it's like to be a detective.

-Potential customers always ask me about my rates and fees.
+- Potential customers always ask me about my rates and fees.

 My answer is always "It depends."
 My fee is based on the answers to the following questions:

-1. What specific services do you need?</em> Sometimes the prospective client does not know what they need (i.e., surveillance, evidence to support a gut feeling, locate a child support violator, etc.)
+1. What specific services do you need?
+Sometimes the prospective client does not know what they need (i.e., surveillance, evidence to support a gut feeling, locate a child support violator, etc.)

 3. What is your timetable and budget?
 Once I know your deadline (court dates, timelines, etc.), and your available resources, I can accurately evaluate your case.